 The CBSA will include duty on a vehicle that was manufactured in another country besides the U.S. and Mexico.

-If you are sending a vehicle to Canada that isn't a result of a sale, you can contact the CBSA for more information on how to calculate the value of the vehicle for duty.
+If you are sending a vehicle to Canada, be it Hamilton or Ottawa, that isn't a result of a sale, you can contact the CBSA for more information on how to calculate the value of the vehicle for duty.
 If your vehicle has air conditioning, you will need to pay CAN $100 for excise tax.
 You will only have to pay additional excise taxes if your vehicle has a weight average of fuel consumption rating 13 or more litters per 100 km and is put into service after March 19, 2007.

 All imported vehicles must be clean and free of soil before moving and arriving in Canada.
 This is a requirement that applies to all used vehicles, despite its origin.
 Soil is a great way that pests can travel and can cause serious harm to the natural resources in Canada.
 Motor-vehicles that are found trying to enter Canada will be refused and be ordered to be removed from Canada under authority from Plant Protection Act and the Health of Animals Act.